ShinaJr/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 5-listfilesdigitonly display current directory contents in a Long format with user and group IDs displayed numerically

 and hidden files (starting with .)
+The 6-firstdirectory script creates a directory named my_first_directory in the /tmp/ directory.